benjosaur/paddock/.github/instructions/instructions.instructions.md

 - Be parsimonious with edits, avoid comments.
 - Frontend Stack: Bun, React, TypeScript, Tailwind CSS, Shadcn UI, React Router.
 - Backend Stack: tRPC, PostgreSQL, Express.
-- camelCase for variables, functions, and methods.
+- camelCase for variables, functions, methods and including SQL schemas.
 - PascalCase for classes and components.
 - If there is ambiguity ask for clarification.